-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results 1,000 participants given warfarin.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results given warfarin.
 Fifteen MIs occurred in three trials; therefore, no meaningful estimate of the effect of oral anticoagulants on this outcome could be made (OR, 0.87; 95% CI, 0.32 to 2.42).
 Ten systemic emboli occurred in the five trials; therefore, no meaningful estimate of the effect of oral anticoagulants could be made, but with the trend similar to that for ischemic stroke (OR, 0.45; 95% CI, 0.13 to 1.57).
 Seven intracranial hemorrhages occurred, with a nonsignificant trend toward the expected increase (OR, 2.38; 95% CI, 0.54 to 10.50).
 Major extracranial hemorrhage was similar in warfarin-treated patients, but with wide CIs due to the relatively small number of events (OR, 1.07; 95% CI, 0.53 to 2.12).
 A nonsignificant trend favoring treatment with warfarin was seen (OR, 0.84; 95% CI, 0.56 to 1.30) for vascular death.
 For the composite of stroke, MI or vascular death, the OR with oral anticoagulants was 0.57 (95% CI, 0.42 to 0.76).
 About 25 of these events would be prevented per year for every 1,000 patients given warfarin.
 Sixty nine and 99 deaths occurred in warfarin- and control-treated patients (OR, 0.69; 95% CI, 0.50 to 0.94).
 The mortality rate averaged 5% per year in the control group.
 About 17 deaths would be prevented per year for every 1,000 AF patients given warfarin.
-Ezekowitz et al 42 MA (10 trials) N=not reported Primary: Not reported Primary: Not reported Warfarin Patients with AF 1.2 to 2.3 Hot reported Hot reported years Secondary: Secondary: VS (average follow-up) Not reported Not reported aspirin . , Pooled analysis from the five PC, primary prevention trials demonstrate
+Ezekowitz et al MA (10 trials) N=not reported Primary: Primary: Warfarin Patients with AF 1.2 to 2.3 years Not reported Not reported vs (average follow-up) Secondary: Not reported Secondary: Not reported aspirin Pooled analysis from the five PC, primary prevention trials demonstrate the value of warfarin for reducing the risk of stroke was consistent among trials